| Title: | Functions and Data for a Course on Modern Regression and Classification |

 Vector of character: names of the sublists, which contain information on the deathrates |

-is used, with frontDeaths
+The name injury is used, with frontDeaths or sideDeaths

-as the first argument, to refer to
+or rearDeaths or otherDeaths as the first argument, to refer to

-allows the option of returning an
+deaths.
+The function tabFarsDeaths allows the option of returning an

-object, suitable for using as first argument, that treats injury
+object, suitable for using as first argument, that treats injury as

 death or serious injury.